ARM-software/scmi-tests/docs/user_guide.md

 		[base]-{BASE_NOTIFY_ERRORS}-postcondition_reg_err_notification-01: CONFORMANT
 ```

 The test report lists results per test case.
-The tests are organised as a collection within individual test suites in a protocol.
-For every test case the following verification steps happen:
+The tests are organized as a collection within individual test suites in a protocol.
+For every test case, the following verification steps occur:

-`Message Header`: The message header received from the platform is checked against what was in the send command.
+`Message Header`: The message header that is received from the platform is checked against what was in the send command.
 This check cannot be skipped.

-`Return Value - Status`: The platform returns a status for a command issued by the agent and this is checked as per specification or as per expected values provided by the user.
+`Return Value - Status`: The platform returns a status for a command that is issued by the agent and this is checked as per specification or as per expected values provided by you.
 The test suite can skip the check against return status and report the received value as 'INFO'.

 `Return Value - Others if relevant`: The remaining of the return values for a command response is valid based on status return value.
-Checks will be performed only if status return value returned SUCCESS and expected values were given by user or captured in the test library.
+Checks will be performed only if status return value returned SUCCESS and expected values were given by the user or captured in the test library.
 If not, the returned values will be reported as 'INFO'.

-Each individual check deliveres a PASS/FAIL verdict unless marked as INFO.
-A test case will be reported as NON CONFORMANT if any of the checks return FAIL in a test case.
-Otherwise it returns a CONFORMANT status.
+Each individual check delivers a PASS or FAIL verdict unless marked as INFO.
+A test case is reported as NON CONFORMANT if any of the checks return FAIL in a test case.
+Otherwise, it returns a CONFORMANT status.
 Any checks with INFO status do not influence the final result.

 - - - - - - - - - - - - - - - - -

-_Copyright (c) 2017, ARM Limited and Contributors.
-All rights reserverd._
+_Copyright (c) 2017, Arm Limited and Contributors.
+All rights reserved._

 [Linaro Release Notes]:		https://community.arm.com/dev-platforms/b/documents/posts/linaro-release-notes-current
 [SCMI Test Suite Design]:	./scmi_test_suite_design.md